 The advice below should help you decide whether your child’s eye injury requires further help or whether it can be managed by yourself at home.

-Go to the nearest Hospital Emergency (A&E) Department or phone 999 or the nearest Eye casualty
+Go to the nearest Hospital Emergency (A&E) Department, phone 999 or the nearest Eye Casualty

 John Radcliffe Hospital Eye Casualty - call our specialised telephone triage number: